51Degrees/ua-parser-js/README.md

 ## Migration from original UAParser.js

 The migration from the original [UAParser.js](https://github.com/faisalman/ua-parser-js) comes down to the following steps:
-1. For Node.js: replace the package name from `ua-parser-js` to `ua-parser-51d-js`.
-For the client replace script name from `ua-parser.min.js` to `ua-parser-51d.umd.min.js`.
+1. For Node.js: replace the package name from `ua-parser-js` to `@51degrees/ua-parser-js`.
+For the browser provide the correct path in the src attribute to the new `@51degrees/ua-parser.min.js`.
 2. Call `UAParser` as an `async` function with the `await` keyword, or use `then` to await the Promise.
 3. Use a Resource Key to configure custom device fields.
 A guide to create this Key can be found [here](https://51degrees.com/documentation/_concepts__configurator.html)
 4. Pass the `header map` containing User-Agent Client Hints headers, instead of the User-Agent string as a parameter.